brandonzPB/creatures/README.md

-Welcometo Creatures of Habit!
+## Welcome to Creatures of Habit!

 Ever wanted to track your progress and growth in areas that are difficult to measure?
 This app does just that!
 And it's *completely* free.
-It even includes a tutorial once you open the main page at https://brandonzpb.github.io/creatures
+It even includes a tutorial once you open the [main page](https://brandonzpb.github.io/creatures)

 Hope you enjoy it.
 Feel free to email me any suggestions or comments that you may have: bz.creatures.of.habit@gmail.com